ethereum/execution-spec-tests/docs/tutorials/state_transition.md

 #### Pre State

 For every test we need to define the pre-state requirements, so we are certain of what is on the "blockchain" before the test executes.
-It can be used as a [dictionary](https://docs.python.org/3/tutorial/datastructures.html#dictionaries), which is the Python term for an associative array, but the appropriate way to populate it is by using the methods `fund_sender`, `deploy_contract` or `fund_address` from the `Alloc` object.
+It can be used as a [dictionary](https://docs.python.org/3/tutorial/datastructures.html#dictionaries), which is the Python term for an associative array, but the appropriate way to populate it is by using the methods `fund_eoa`, `deploy_contract` or `fund_address` from the `Alloc` object.

 In this example we are using the `deploy_contract` method to deploy a contract to some address available in the pre-state.